 • Two Rosatom subsidiaries: the Scientific Production Association Centrotech and the Federal State Unitary Enterprise Gorno-Khimichesky Combinat (Mining and Chemical Plant)

-• Banks evading restrictions: Keremet Bank, a financial institution in Kyrgyzstan that collaborated with Russian officials to circumvent sanctions
+• Banks evading restrictions: Keremet Bank, a financial institution in Kyrgyzstan collaborated with Russian officials to circumvent sanctions

 • More than 25 Russian defense companies, including Serov Mechanical Plant, NNPO named after M.V.
 Frunze, and Saransk Instrument-Building Plant